MobileTeleSystems/onetl/docs/connection/db_connection/postgres/prerequisites.rst

         GRANT USAGE, CREATE ON SCHEMA myschema TO username;

-        -- allow read & write access to specific table GRANT SELECT, INSERT, TRUNCATE ON myschema.mytable TO username;
+        -- allow read & write access to specific table GRANT SELECT, INSERT ON myschema.mytable TO username;

+        -- only if if_exists="replace_entire_table" is used:
+        GRANT TRUNCATE ON myschema.mytable TO username;

     .. code-tab:: sql Read only